RhetTbull/osxmetadata/README.md

 exposuretimestring         kMDItemExposureTimeString;
                            com.apple.metadata:kMDItemExposureTimeString; The
                            time of the exposure.; string
+findercolor                findercolor; Finder color tag value.
+The value can
+                           be either a number or the name of the color as
+                           follows: 1: gray, 2: green, 3: purple, 4: blue, 5:
+                           yellow, 6: red, 7: orange; integer or string. findercomment              kMDItemFinderComment;
+                           com.apple.metadata:kMDItemFinderComment; Finder
+                           comments for this file.; string flashonoff                 kMDItemFlashOnOff;
+                           com.apple.metadata:kMDItemFlashOnOff; Indicates if
-fnumber                    kMDItemFNumber; com.apple.metadata:kMDItemFNumber;
+                           a camera flash was used.; number fnumber                    kMDItemFNumber; com.apple.metadata:kMDItemFNumber;
-                           The diameter of the diaphragm aperture in terms of the effective focal length of the lens.; number fscontentchangedate        kMDItemFSContentChangeDate;
+                           The diameter of the diaphragm aperture in terms of the effective focal length of the lens.; number focallength                kMDItemFocalLength;
+                           com.apple.metadata:kMDItemFocalLength; The actual
+                           focal length of the lens, in millimeters.; number fonts                      kMDItemFonts; com.apple.metadata:kMDItemFonts;
+                           Fonts used in this item.
+You should store the font's full name, the postscript name, or the font family name, based on the available information.;
+                           list of strings
+fscontentchangedate        kMDItemFSContentChangeDate;
                            com.apple.metadata:kMDItemFSContentChangeDate; The
                            date the file contents last changed.; date/time